-Cody Monta’ is a recent Professional Artist Certificate recipient of the A.J.
-Fletcher Opera Institute of the University of North Carolina School of the arts, his roles there included Emilio in Nino Rota's Il cappello di paglia di Firenze, Escamillo in Peter Brook's La tragédie de Carmen and Figaro in their touring children's opera, Siggy's Fantastic Plan.
+Cody Monta is a native of the Washington metropolitan area.
+He's a recent graduate of the Professional Artist Certificate program at the A.J.
+Fletcher Opera Institute of the University of North Carolina School of the arts.
+His roles there included Emilio in Nino Rota's Il cappello di paglia di Firenze, Escamillo in Peter Brook's La tragédie de Carmen and Figaro in their touring children's opera, Siggy's Fantastic Plan.

-In the 17/18 season, Cody will sing his role debut of Tonio in Main Street Opera's (Chicago) production of Leoncavallo's Pagliacci.
-Cody will also join The Colour of Music Festival in Charleston, SC this October to sing as the bass soloist in Haydn's Lord Nelson Mass in D Minor.
+This 17/18 season, Cody will debut with The Colour of Music Festival in Charleston, SC as the bass soloist in Haydn's Lord Nelson Mass in d minor.

 During the 15/16 season, Cody made his professional stage debut as Marullo in Verdi’s Rigoletto with Piedmont Opera.
 In the 2016 summer season, he sang the role of Randolph in William Bolcom’s A Wedding, and covered the role of Marcello in La Boheme at the Aspen Music Festival.

 In the 14/15 season, Cody made his role debut as Marcello in Puccini's La Boheme at The Bay View Music Festival and performed the role of Mr. Gobineau in Menotti's The Medium with Chicago Summer Opera.
 The previous summer (2014), Cody attended the Aspen Music Festival as a New Horizon’s fellow where he covered the role of James Vane in Lowell Liebermann's The Picture of Dorian Gray.
 He was also featured as the bass soloist in Mozart’s Requiem with Prince George's Philharmonic.